 Forgo the tradition of hanging a wreath on your door in favor of an advent calendar.
-Whether you take a minimalist or maximalist route, when shopping for ready-made advent calendar or making your own, you're sure to find a natural fit for your door.
+Whether you take a minimalist or maximalist route, when shopping for ready-made advent calendar or making your own – see our guide on how to make a reusable advent calendar for further inspiration – you're sure to find a natural fit for your door.

 The first advent calendar supposedly dates back to late 19th Century Germany, when a mother fixed 24 individual sweet treats to a sheet of numbered card so that her son, a boy called Gerhard Lang, would have something special to open every day in the run up to Christmas.
 These days, more and more are finding creative ways to display their countdown to the big day.

 'Why have one when you can have 9?
 It's easy to 'collect' wreaths over the years especially if you're a fan of faux designs.
 Display them altogether to create an impactful arrangement inside your home near the door, vary the sizes and styles for added interest,' says Lucy Searle, global editor in chief, Homes & Gardens.

 Be sure to incorporate a wealth of Christmas wreath ideas into your holiday decor to spread cheer and welcome guests – hanging one on your exterior door is a tradition that dates back centuries.

 But don’t stop there – do away with tradition by hanging one on an interior door.
 You'll be able to admire its beauty from the comfort of your sofa.